vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/page-info.md

 ### Writing Date

 We recommend filling it with a standard date format.
-A standard format is in the form of `xxxx-xx-xx`, such as "April 1, 2020" should be written as `2020-04-01`.
+A standard format is in the form of `yyyy-mm-dd`, such as "April 1, 2020" should be written as `2020-04-01`.

 Example: